Billy the Kid: Capture and escape

-After arriving in Santa Fe, McCarty, seeking clemency, sent Governor Wallace four letters over the next three months.
-Wallace refused to intervene, and McCarty went to trial in April 1881 in Mesilla, New Mexico.
-Following two days of testimony, McCarty was found guilty of Sheriff Brady's murder; it was the only conviction secured against any of the combatants in the Lincoln County War.
-On April 13, Judge Warren Bristol sentenced McCarty to hang, with his execution scheduled for May 13, 1881.
-According to legend, upon sentencing, the judge told McCarty he was going to hang until he was "dead, dead, dead"; McCarty's response was, "you can go to hell, hell, hell."
-According to the historical record, he did not speak after the reading of his sentence.
+After arriving in Santa Fe, Bonney, seeking clemency, sent Governor Wallace four letters over the next three months.
+Wallace refused to intervene, and he went to trial in April 1881 in Mesilla, New Mexico.
+Following two days of testimony, Bonney was found guilty of Sheriff Brady's murder; it was the only conviction secured against any of the combatants in the Lincoln County War.
+On April 13, Judge Warren Bristol sentenced him to hang, with his execution scheduled for May 13, 1881.
+Poet and journalist Arthur Chapman wrote in an essay that upon sentencing, the judge told Bonney he was going to hang until he was "dead, dead, dead", and his response was, "you can go to hell, hell, hell."
+Although this fabricated story eventually entered legend, according to the historical record, he did not speak after the reading of his sentence.

-Following his sentencing, McCarty was moved to Lincoln, where he was held under guard on the top floor of the town courthouse.
-On the evening of April 28, 1881, while Garrett was in White Oaks collecting taxes, Deputy Bob Olinger took five other prisoners across the street for a meal, leaving James Bell, another deputy, alone with McCarty at the jail.
-McCarty asked to be taken outside to use the outhouse behind the courthouse; on their return to the jail, McCarty—who was walking ahead of Bell up the stairs to his cell—hid around a blind corner, slipped out of his handcuffs, and beat Bell with the loose end of the cuffs.
-During the ensuing scuffle, McCarty grabbed Bell's revolver and fatally shot him in the back as Bell tried to get away.
+Following his sentencing, Bonney was moved to Lincoln, where he was held under guard on the top floor of the town courthouse.
+On the evening of April 28, 1881, while Garrett was in White Oaks collecting taxes, Deputy Bob Olinger took five other prisoners across the street for a meal, leaving James Bell, another deputy, alone with Bonney at the jail.
+He asked to be taken outside to use the outhouse behind the courthouse; on their return to the jail, Bonney—who was walking ahead of Bell up the stairs to his cell—hid around a blind corner, slipped out of his handcuffs, and beat Bell with the loose end of the cuffs.
+During the ensuing scuffle, Bonney grabbed Bell's revolver and fatally shot him in the back as Bell tried to get away.

-McCarty, with his legs still shackled, broke into Garrett's office and took a loaded shotgun left behind by Olinger.
-McCarty waited at the upstairs window for Olinger to respond to the gunshot that killed Bell and called out to him, "Look up, old boy, and see what you get."
-When Olinger looked up, McCarty shot and killed him.
-After about an hour, McCarty freed himself from the leg irons with an axe.
+Bonney, with his legs still shackled, broke into Garrett's office and took a loaded shotgun left behind by Olinger.
+He waited at the upstairs window for Olinger to respond to the gunshot that killed Bell and called out to him, "Look up, old boy, and see what you get."
+When Olinger looked up, Bonney shot and killed him.
+After about an hour, Bonney freed himself from the leg irons with an axe.
 He obtained a horse and rode out of town; according to some stories he was singing as he left Lincoln.